 A small group of PhotoImpact users got together and decided it would be a good idea to create a new Beginner's Workshop, this time for the Corel program PaintShop Pro.
 So we began by learning the program ourselves and then we began writing tutorials aimed at beginners, people who had never used a graphics program before.
 For eight long months we wrote, tested, argued and proofread and "The Beginner's Workshop for PaintShop Pro" was born.
 We opened and began accepting members in February 2013.
 To the date of this writing in October of 2015 we have graduated 59 students.

-When I am not on the Internet managing the BW-FORUMs.com or mentoring, I am enjoying the company of my 5 Pomeranians.
-If you would like to know more about my small family of "Furkids" you can use the link in the Menu.
+When I am not on the Internet managing the bw-forums.com or mentoring, I am enjoying the company of my 4 Pomeranians.
+If you would like to know more about my small family of "Furkids" you can use the link in the Menu above or below.

 Copyright © Merlene Guldager